yoursunny/ndn6-tools/prefix-request.md

-# prefix-request
+# ndn6-prefix-request

-`prefix-request` tool registers a prefix to requesting face, where the prefix is determined by a server process that knows a shared secret.
+`ndn6-prefix-request` tool registers a prefix to requesting face, where the prefix is determined by a server process that knows a shared secret.
 This is a simplified alternate to remote prefix registration, suitable when prefix assignment is centrally controlled.

 ## Deployment